-Returning to work for a Reservist can be a daunting experience when they have been mobilised.
+Returning to work for a Reservist can be a challenging experience when they have been deployed on operations.
 Line managers will take all reasonable steps to support the Reservist's re-integration into their role/department, ensuring that they provide an update on any changes and/or developments whilst the Reservist has been away.
 Line managers will discuss and agree any training requirements to support departmental priorities.